 Below are the charts for each measure:

-Obviously what we do or don't do affects our metabolic rate.
+Conclusion Obviously what we do or don't do affects our metabolic rate.
 Physical activity works the muscles, which causes the heart to work faster causing changes in pulse, respiration, and blood pressure.
 Having a general idea of your normal rates is useful because they seem to vary somewhat from person to person.
 Knowing your resting heart rate for example is helpful when doing exercise as you can use it to measure exertion and training levels.

 This was an interesting assignment and I enjoyed doing it.